makkahwi/family_finance_be/README.md

 ## To Do

 - Find all Pagination
-- Create, update & delete many
+- Update & delete many
 - Files storage
 - Authentication
 - Authorization